 My property is full of termites: not in the house as it is made of cypress pine and block, but around the 1 acre they are generally everywhere.
 So all materials must be termite resistant.
 I have a $3k limit to this project so CCA treated pine seems to be a sensible option.
 Pest resistant flooring is a worry as it is very expensive so I will ponder that some more.

 The bearers will be sleepers to get it up off the ground.
 They are H4 treated so can touch the ground (or be in it) depending on your site.
-I read on the net I can apply wood preservative/termite treatment such as Hovex Protecion Termite Defender to, for instance, 3 ply and use that as flooring.
+I read on the net I can apply wood preservative/termite treatment such as Hovex Protection Termite Defender to, for instance, 3 ply and use that as flooring.
 I would like a flat floor if possible so planking wouldn't work.
-Tongue and groove treated particle board is only available in 4.2 metre (14ft) lengths which requires 2 people to move around.
+Tongue and groove treated particle board is available in 3.6 metre lengths which I could to move around.
 There is plenty of good looking cladding available that is pest resistant: profiled fibre cement and treated pine weather-boards for instance.

 So I have the makings of a project plan to build my man cave.
 The next step will be drawing up the shed plans for this post and beam building.

-For the next posts in this Post and Beam Wooden Shed series, choose an arrow..you are presently on page 1.
+For the next posts in this Post and Beam Wooden Shed series, choose the DIY Shed Plans graphic below.